briangershon/bitesize/README.md

 # bitesize

-A JavaScript blog library that gathers content from a GitHub repository.
+A JavaScript blog library that processes markdown files and creates various blog data structures.

 ## More details